Consensys/mythril/README.md

 $ geth --rpc --rpcapi eth,debug --syncmode fast
 ```

-Most features will work out of the box, however for search operations you need to initialize the database first.
+Most features will work out of the box.
+For search operations you need to [build a contract database first](#contract-search).

 ## Command line usage